dnidever/doppler/README.md

 of [4096,3] is okay, but [3,4096] is not.

 Most Doppler functions and methods have a ```order=X``` keyword if a specific order is desired.

+## Vacuum or Air Wavelengths

+In the past it was the norm to use "air" wavelengths (standard temperature and pressure), but more recently "vacuum" wavelengths are becoming more common.
+Doppler can handle wavelengths in both vacuum or air and will properly convert between them as long as it knows what the observed spectrum uses.
+Make sure to set the ```wavevac``` property is properly set.

 ## Normalization